 Along with these innumerable benefits, eggs also contain a high amount of cholesterol.
 But recent studies suggest that dietary cholesterol does not necessarily correlate to high cholesterol levels in the body.
 The American Heart Association guidelines now suggest that there is no harm in consuming an egg for healthy adults but still limit your total cholesterol intake up to 300mgs per day.

-- The protein in an egg is high quality and complete protein
+- The Protein Content in 1 egg is high quality and complete protein

 - It is relatively inexpensive

-- It keeps you full for a longer time preventing unnecessary bingeing
+- Egg keeps you full for a longer time preventing unnecessary bingeing

 - It helps in weight management and is required for building muscle mass